-- Q5.
-Which of the following best reflects your view? <Single select> - The best leaders have strong principles and carry them out without worrying what other people think, even if that means losing support - The best leaders listen to other people and try to win the 2 backing of as many people as possible, even if that means making some compromises - Neither 3 - Don't know Δ - · Q6.
+- · Q5.
+Which of the following best reflects your view? <Single select> - The best leaders have strong principles and carry them out without worrying what other people think, even if that means losing support - The best leaders listen to other people and try to win the backing of as many people as possible, even if that means making some compromises - Neither - Don't know - · Q6.
 Below are some ways that society has changed over recent decades.
-In each case, please say whether you think this has changed society for the better, or for the worse? <Single select per each of these items> - A greater acceptance of same-sex relationships - b A larger proportion of women going to work - Our society becoming more С ethnically and religiously diverse - Has changed society 1 for the better - 2 Has changed society for the worse - 3 Neither - 4 Don't know - · Q7.
+In each case, please say whether you think this has changed society for the better, or for the worse? <Single select per each of these items> - A greater acceptance of same-sex relationships - ь A larger proportion of women going to work - Our society becoming more ethnically and religiously diverse - Has changed society for the better - 2 Has changed society for the worse - 3 Neither - 4 Don't know - · Q7.
 The next question is about how much trust you have in certain institutions.
-On a scale from o ('No trust at all') to 10 ('Completely trust'), how much, if at all, do you trust each of the following institutions.

-<Single select per each of these items>

-The (Nationality) а Government
+On a scale from o ('No trust at all') to 10 ('Completely trust'), how much, if at all, do you trust each of the following institutions. - <Single select per each of these items> - The (Nationality) Government

-No trust at all ↥ b The (Nationality) Parliament 10 Completely trust 88 Don't know
+- No trust at all

+- b The (Nationality) Parliament 10 Completely trust

+- The European Parliament

+- 88 Don't know

-- The European Parliament с - The European Commission d
+- The European Commission